Read latest news

 As APS estimates are based on samples, they are subject to sampling variability.
 This means that if another sample for the same period were drawn, a different estimate might be produced.
 In general, the larger the number of people in a sample, the smaller the variation between estimates.
 Estimates for smaller areas such as local authorities are therefore less reliable than those for larger areas such as regions.
 When the sample size is too small to produce reliable estimates, the estimates are replaced with a #.

 Qualifications data are only be available from the APS for calendar year periods, for example, Jan to Dec 2005.
 The variables show the total number of people who are qualified at a particular level and above, so data in this table are not additive.
-Separate figures for each NVQ level are available in the full Annual Population Survey data set (wizard/advanced query).
+Separate figures for each NVQ level are available in the full Annual Population Survey data set (Query data).

 The trade apprenticeships are split 50/50 between NVQ level 2 and 3.
 This follows ONS policy for presenting qualifications data in publications.
-Separate counts for trade apprenticeships can be obtained from the full APS data set (wizard/advanced query).
+Separate counts for trade apprenticeships can be obtained from the full APS data set (Query data).

 The figures show the median earnings in pounds for employees living in the area who are on adults rates of pay and whose pay was not affected by absence.
 Figures for earnings come from the Annual Survey of Hours and Earnings (ASHE).
 The ASHE is based on a 1 per cent sample of employees, information on whose earnings and hours is obtained from employers.
 The survey does not cover self-employed.
 Information relates to a pay period in April.